DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 </table>
 <br/>

-## The list of config options for series (for charts without scales: Heatmap)
+## The list of config options for series (for charts without scales: Calendar heatmap)

 :::tip
 You can apply the options below to configure series for charts with the "heatMap" type.